What is the Federal TEACH Grant?

 - For current or continuing UMBC students: this will be based on your cumulative GPA at UMBC at the time you apply for the TEACH grant.

-- Note: the 75th percentile only applies to initial eligibility, the student must then maintain a cumulative GPA of 3.25 or higher in all subsequent semesters to continue receiving the award
+- *the 75th percentile option only applies to initial eligibility for the TEACH grant, the student must then maintain a cumulative GPA of 3.25 or higher in all subsequent semesters to continue receiving the award

-- Be pursuing a degree program that will lead to teacher certification
+- Be enrolled a TEACH grant eligible degree program (one that will lead to teacher certification)

 - At UMBC this includes the following programs: